Modeling the spatial growth of cities: Spatial dynamics in geography and economics

 where \( H \) is the quantity of housing produced (e.g., floor area), and \( K \), \( L \), and \( N \) respectively denote the capital invested (e.g., construction materials and equipment), the land used, and the labor employed in construction.
 The exponents \( a, b, c \) are positive constants satisfying \( a + b + c = 1 \), implying constant returns to scale: doubling all inputs doubles output.
 This function plays the role of a technological constraint--analogous to a production `equation of state'—that governs how physical resources are transformed into usable housing stock.

 To determine how much land is worth at a given location $x$, the model assumes a perfectly competitive market among housing developers.
 In such a market, no firm earns economic profit: the total revenue from selling the housing just covers the costs of inputs.
-The revenue per unit land area is $P(x) H$, where $P(x)$ is the market price of housing at location $x$.
-The costs are the expenditures on capital and labor: $\rho K$ and $s P$, where $\rho$ and $s$ are the unit prices of capital and labor, respectively.
+The revenue per unit land area is $\eta(x) H$, and the costs are the expenditures on capital and labor: $\rho K$ and $s P$, where $\rho$ and $s$ are the unit prices of capital and labor, respectively.

 Enforcing the zero-profit condition leads to an expression for the land rent $R(x)$, defined as the residual revenue per unit of land left after paying for capital and labor

 This formula captures how much a developer is willing to pay for land at location $x$, given market prices and the local housing demand.